John Yau: Awards

 Yau has received awards and grants from Creative Capital/Warhol Foundation, the Academy of American Poets (Lavan Award), The American Poetry Review (Jerome Shestack Award), the Ingram Merrill Foundation, the National Endowment for the Arts, the New York Foundation for the Arts, the General Electric Foundation, the John Simon Guggenheim Memorial Foundation, and the Foundation for Contemporary Arts Grants to Artists award (2002).
 In 2018, Yau was named a recipient of the Jackson Poetry Prize.
+In 2024, Yau's essay collection Please Wait by the Coatroom won the American Book Award from the Before Columbus Foundation.